 Those with kidney impairment should also be careful when taking naproxen with alcohol.
 Pregnant women should not drink at all while taking naproxen.
 To be safe and get personalized advice that takes into account your health condition, consult your doctor.

 Knowing the signs of naproxen and alcohol abuse is important as they may be indicative of deeper problems that need to be addressed.
+Recognising alcohol symptoms, such as increased tolerance, withdrawal, or changes in behaviour, can help identify alcohol abuse early.
 Feeling anxious and physically uncomfortable during withdrawal can happen.
 Neglecting daily tasks can also be a sign of abuse.

 When you abuse these substances, symptoms like difficulty concentrating and emotional instability are common.
 You may find yourself needing more to get the desired effects because of tolerance.
 Strong cravings for both naproxen and alcohol can be a sign of escalating addiction.

 Using more naproxen with more alcohol can be a sign of a substance abuse disorder developing.
+Prescription drug addiction can also develop from misuse of naproxen and alcohol, increasing the risk of serious health consequences.
 Using naproxen to treat hangover symptoms just covers up the problem rather than solving it.
 Knowing these signs is important to seek help before serious health problems arise.

 Higher amounts of both alcohol and naproxen increase the risk of bad outcomes.
-Knowing these factors and consulting a doctor can help minimize the risks and ensure safe use of these substances.
+Knowing these factors and consulting a healthcare professional, such as your GP or pharmacist, can help you manage pain safely and minimise the risks of using these substances together.

 If you or someone you know is struggling with alcohol and naproxen abuse, there are many treatment options available.
 These treatments are tailored to each individual’s situation and use various approaches.
 Doctors will create a comprehensive plan that combines therapy and medical intervention.